 Test condition and evaluation criteria

-The following information should be provided in each sub-tests.
+The following information should be provided in each sub-test.
 Spreadsheets to conduct complexity analysis can be found from JVET-M0862.
 Further more, the complexity-analysis data should be reported in the contribution document by the time of the document deadline.
 It is recommended to provide the analysis of the visual quality impact if sub-block size greater than 4x4 is applied.